rovirolas3/Advandrone/README.md

 * Modify the file **listener.cc** in order to have the correct path in your environment.

 This contains the functions to read the data of each sonar sensor.
-Depending on the distance
+Depending on the distance the drone will evit an obstacle or will return to the position desired.
+To prove this use in gazebo the existing boxes.